We're going to answer the million dollar question: What exactly is Marketing and what does it do for your pattern design business?

 - Other tasks you didn't know attracts your audience

-If you need help developing a marketing plan that attracts, engages and converts your target audience, check out The Designer Business Blueprint.
+If you need help developing a marketing plan that attracts, engages and converts your target audience, check out the Design Your Brand Workbook.

 What are you doing now to attract your ideal customer to your patterns, products and services?
 I'd love to know.
 Tell me in the comments below.